Miraie: The illumination event at Tsuruga Port

 Miraie has taken place every winter since 2014.
 In 2018 about 56,000 people went to the event.
 Miraie means “to the future,” and it also has some other connotations.
 For example, it also suggests offering rays of hope to illuminate the future, thinking about the future of Tsuruga, and leaping into the future.

 At this year’s event about 550,000 LED lights were used.
 A lot of the citizens of Tsuruga (including some students) helped set these up.
-This year the event lasted from November 3rd to December 25th, and people were able to watch it from 6 to 9 or 10 p.m. for free.(※Miraie lasts from November 3rd to December 25th, from 6 to 9 p.m. in 2023.
-In November, Miraie takes place only on Friday, Saturday, Sunday and holidays.
+This year the event lasted from November 3rd to December 25th, and people were able to watch it from 6 to 9 or 10 p.m. for free.(※Miraie lasts from November 3rd to December 25th, from 6 to 9 p.m. in 2024.
+In November, Miraie takes place only on Friday, Saturday, Sunday and holidays and 14th.
 In December, Miraie takes place every day.)

 This is the Port of Humanity Tsuruga Museum.